-In Coach Brubaker's nine years at Spring-Ford, the Rams have gone 81-26 (.757) and won two Pioneer Athletic Conference Titles.
-The 2019 team became the eighth team in nine years to reach the PIAA District 1 playoffs.
+In Coach Brubaker's 12 years at Spring-Ford, the Rams have gone 101-35 (.743) and won four Pioneer Athletic Conference Titles.
+The 2020 team became the tenth team in eleven years to reach the PIAA District 1 AAAAAA playoffs and has the longest consecutive years making the playoffs streak in District 1 AAAAAA with seven.
 The 2012 squad was the first Spring-Ford team to win a PIAA AAAA District I playoff game, as they reached the District I Championship game before losing to eventual state runner-up, Coatesville.
-Coach Brubaker currently serves as a PSFCA District 1 Director and also sits on the football steering committee for District 1.
+Coach Brubaker currently serves as the 2nd Vice President for PSFCA and also has served on the football steering committee for District 1.
 During his tenure at Spring-Ford, his teams have set all-time offensive records in a season for points per game (41.7), total points (505), first downs (230), first downs per game (17.8), average yards per carry (7.4), completions (167), passing yards (2,441), total yards (4,951) and scoring differential (30.4).
-One Spring-Ford player has been named to the Big 33 team, while another seven have been named to the PSFCA East-West All-Star game.
+One Spring-Ford player has been named to the Big 33 team, while another nine have been named to the PSFCA East-West All-Star game.
 Coach Brubaker was chosen to be the head coach for the East in the 2018 East-West game by PSFCA.

 Coach Brubaker began his coaching career as a junior high football coach in the Solanco School District in Quarryville, PA.
 Upon landing a job teaching English at Elizabethtown High School in the fall of 1996, he coached special teams, wide receivers, quarterbacks, and coordinated the offense over his three years under head coach, Joe Mack.